Prostate Cancer Diet: Best Foods for Prevention

 Other delicious soy foods packed recipes you may like…

-The same recent study linking high dairy intake to increased risk of prostate cancer, also found a decreased risk with a greater intake of plant based foods.
-(3) You don’t have to give up meat, but instead, make up the bulk of your meals from prostate cancer diet rich plant based foods.
+The same recent study linking high dairy intake to an increased risk of prostate cancer also found a decreased risk with a greater intake of plant-based foods.
+(3) You don’t have to give up meat; instead, make up the bulk of your meals from prostate cancer diet-rich plant-based foods.

 WHAT TO EAT | Beans & Legumes, Fruit, Nuts, Seeds, Veggies, and Whole Grains